cm-3470/android_device_samsung_degaslte/README.md

 # Device configuration for Samsung Galaxy Tab 4 7.0 LTE SM-T235 (degaslte)

+## Important

+This tree is currently WIP meaning that it may not even boot at it's current state!

 ## Spec Sheet

 | Feature                 | Specification                     |